BMO Financial Group Declares Dividends

 The above-mentioned dividends on the common and preferred shares are designated as "eligible" dividends for the purposes of the Income Tax Act (Canada) and any similar provincial and territorial legislation.

-As previously announced, and until further notice, such additional common shares will be issued from treasury with a two percent discount from the Average Market Price (as defined in the Plan).
-The discount will not apply to common shares purchased under the "Optional Cash Payment" feature of the Plan.

-For existing members of the Plan, the discount will automatically be applied to the reinvestment of the Q3 2020 Dividend.
-For registered shareholders who wish to participate in the Plan and thereby receive the two percent discount in respect of the Q3 2020 Dividend, Enrolment Forms must be received by the Bank's transfer agent, Computershare Trust Company of Canada, by the close of business on August 5, 2020.
+For registered shareholders who wish to participate in the Plan, Enrolment Forms must be received by the Bank's transfer agent, Computershare Trust Company of Canada, by the close of business on May 5, 2020.
 Beneficial or non-registered holders must contact their financial institution or broker well in advance of the above date for instructions on how to participate.

 More information about the Plan and how to enroll can be found at: